Student Score Reporting

 Claims and Assessment Targets for Smarter Balanced Assessments

 The Smarter Balanced content areas of ELA and mathematics are broken down into claims and assessment targets.
-The claims and targets for each assessment provide a framework for test development (as outlined in the assessment blueprints) as well as in results reporting.
+The claims and targets for each assessment provide a framework for test development (as outlined in the assessment blueprints) as well as for results reporting.

 Claims